Hector Barajas

 Fertilizers Grow Healthy Plants and Support Sustainable Farming

-Why This Matters to Policymakers Fertilizers are often misunderstood, yet they are one of the most important tools that farmers use to grow healthy fruits, vegetables, and grains for feeding our communities.
+Fertilizers are often misunderstood, yet they are one of the most important tools that farmers use to grow healthy fruits, vegetables, and grains for feeding our communities.
 Just as people take vitamins to maintain their health, plants require essential nutrients to reach their full growth potential.
-Fertilizers provide these nutrients, […]
+Fertilizers provide these nutrients, and their benefits extend well

 Fertilizers Grow Healthy Plants and Support Sustainable Farming Read More »